AdrienPensart/musicbot/README.rst

     -h, --help          Show this message and exit.

   Commands:
-    find    Only list files in selected folders list    List existing folders
+    find      Only list files in selected folders flac2mp3  Convert all files in folders to mp3 list      List existing folders
     new       Add a new folder in database rescan    Rescan all folders registered in database scan      Load musics files in database
     sync      Copy selected musics with filters to... watch     Watch files changes in folders

 musicbot folder find